 These training programs are being developed in collaboration with other refugee-led initiatives, such as R-SEAT – Refugees Seeking Equal Access at the Table and will build on Guidelines developed by the Global Refugee-Led Network.

-Applications for Refugee Advisors can be found here and are open until 1 July 2022.
+Applications for Refugee Advisors are open until 1 July 2022.